1363V4/datastar-draftest/README.md

 Order is wrong.
 How to do selected??
 Add bans (change 10 to 20)
 Vote on drafts (change db)
 Vs IA and vs someone else OK
 CSS fix (background text) OK
 Leaky bucket OK
 Put online?
+OK
+V6?
+Vote put & new table?

 # Notes
 bottleneck for now seems to be redis pubsub